sws2apps/organized-app/README.md

 To enhance your experience, you can also install Organized on your device.
 This adds an icon to your home screen, provides offline functionality, and offers a more app-like experience, similar to native apps.
 Simply open the app in your device’s browser and follow the prompt to add it to your home screen (or click More/Share button → Install).

-This project is tested with BrowserStack.
+_This project is tested with BrowserStack_

 ## Is Organized a web-based app?